 My name is Debora Previti and I come from Italy.
-I am a licensed Clinical Psychologist.
+I am a licensed Clinical Psychologist and I joined the HeadStart Community in 2015.
 I took my Bachelor’s degree in the 2000 at the prestigious University of Padua.
 After my internship I passed the examination accredited by the Italian Psychological Society and the Health Professions Council in 2002.
 I then started working as a researcher at the Department of Internal Medicine, Cardiology, Hepatology and Department of Medical Genetics at the University of Bologna.
 Being a researcher gave me the opportunity to deepen both my studies and interests.
 Whilst at university I fell in love with the neurosciences.
 The neurosciences study the relationship between the physical brain and behaviour.
 The brain is of course, extremely complex and I am very interested in studying disorders within the brain and nervous system that can alter behaviour and cognitive function.
 As a psychologist I am extensively trained in the assessment and diagnosis of psychological disorders.
-For several years I have been carrying out evaluation activities of the cognitive component (basic skills, superior and executive functions), behavioral and affective-relational aspects in order to create and implement psychoeducational and rehabilitative interventions for children with autism spectrum disorders, language disorders, ADHD, specific learning disorders and intellectual disabilities.
-The process of an evaluation assesses how a child’s brain functions.
-The assessment includes tests, interviews and questions that help outline the child’s performance when carrying out daily tasks, as well as identifying memory issues and other mental health concerns.
-The interviews I carry out also cover information on symptoms, medical history and medications that a child may be taking.
+For several years I have been carrying out evaluation activities of the cognitive component (basic skills, superior and executive functions), behavioural and affective-relational aspects in order to create and implement psychoeducational and rehabilitative interventions for children with autism spectrum disorders, language disorders, ADHD, specific learning disorders and intellectual disabilities.
 I decided to work with children because they are a source of pure energy and I enjoy interacting with them, contributing to their well-being and identifying the specific causes of their difficulties.
 This remunerates me from the constant study that a complex discipline such as neuroscience requires.
-I moved to Phuket five years ago and for the last four years I have been collaborating with HeadStart International School; sharing far-sightedness and care in the education of children.
+I moved to Phuket five years ago and have been collaborating with HeadStart ever since; sharing far-sightedness and care in the education of children.
 This collaboration is working well and I am very happy to say that the school contributed to the acquisition of the most accredited clinical resources for a timely and effective diagnosis.
-I look forward to continuing to collaborate with education professionals, parents and children in the future. >In all chaos there is a cosmos, in all disorder a secret order.
-Cit.
+I look forward to continuing to collaborate with education professionals, parents and children in the future.